Should You Build a Hybrid Workplace?

-What, Exactly, Is a Hybrid Workplace?
+What Is a Hybrid Workplace?

 Is a Hybrid Workplace Right for Your Company?

 However, with some employees in the office and others at home, hybrid work can make it difficult when promoting team members—will in-office employees be favored over those working remotely?
 A lack of continuity can also make things like communication, onboarding, and training more challenging as well.

 Location, Location, Location

-Zhou says you’ll also need to think about how your company fosters creativity and innovation.
-“If you have built a culture around sharing ideas in-person or collaborative brainstorming sessions with tactile elements like dioramas, art, and mixed media, it can be incredibly difficult to change that culture cold turkey,” he says.
-“How you facilitate creativity is likely what drew employees to your workplace in the first place, so contemplate how that could translate to a remote work environment, if at all.”
+You’ll also need to think about how your company fosters creativity and innovation.
+If you’ve built a culture around sharing ideas in-person or collaborative brainstorming sessions with tactile elements like dioramas and mixed media, for example, it can be difficult to change that culture right away.
+Make sure you contemplate how that could translate to a remote work environment, if at all.